5l1v3r1/perso-CYBERWAR2020_webapp/README.md

 - Server side language embded in Django I think but can't find the default used.
   To keep in mind: [Node.js](https://www.hongkiat.com/blog/node-js-server-side-javascript/)

+## IMPORTANT REMARKS
+* CHECK README.md before developping!!

+* Master branch must stay clean.
+If you want to develop or fix some issue, create a new dedicated branch.

+* If you looking for something to develop/solve, ctrl+f your name in files.

 ## IMPORTANT UPDATES
-* CHECK README.md before developping!!

 * Django server in dir 'Web' parametrized and ready to use!
 PULL GIT ASAP (ask Ben for more info)

-* Master branch must stay clean.
-If you want to develop or fix some issue, create a new dedicated branch.

 ## [OUTLINE](https://gitlab.montefiore.ulg.ac.be/Benjamin/cyberwar2020_webapp/blob/master/PDF/Outline.pdf)